Spotlight on History

 Louisiana Road Trip

-While it might not be possible to take a “normal” summer vacation this year, the LDMA is taking you on a virtual road trip around the state to sites we consider Louisiana Treasures.
+With the summer vacation season underway, the LDMA is taking you on a virtual road trip around the state to sites we consider Louisiana Treasures.
 From museums and churches to gardens and historic homes, you’ll find places that highlight Louisiana’s unique history and culture.
 Let’s start exploring:

 Enjoy the wide variety of roses on display at the American Rose Center Gardens in Shreveport.